SMeatBoy/vfio/README.md

 - Really Optional: Remove the *Sound ich9* device.
 I just can't get guest to host audio passthrough to work.
 Your mileage may vary.
 - Add Hardware: Select all devices that you want to use inside your VM.
   - Select both Guest GPU devices under PCI Host device
+  - Add a CDROM containing the VirtIO drivers that can be downloaded from [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.141-1/)
   - *Optional: Select a USB controller or HD audio device under PCI Host device*
   - *Optional: Select single USB controller*
   - *Optional: Select additional storage and/or further devices.
 Just remember that you need some kind of input device to install windows if you aren't using evdev passthrough.*